• Skip to primary navigation

 • cilantro - Look for bright green, perky bunches.

 • fresh lemon juice - Use Meyer lemons if they're available.
-They are a touch less tart and a bit sweeter.
-And with a thinner skin and fewer seeds, they are incredibly juicy.
+They are a touch less tart and a bit sweeter, and with a thinner skin and fewer seeds, they are incredibly juicy.

 • kosher salt - I cook with Kosher salt because of its larger flake size and it usually doesn't contain additives.
 If you use table salt, use half the amount.